jannis-kiriasis/advisor-finder/README.md

 Advice Found is a platform that matches financial advisors to financial advice seekers.

-Advice seekers can find financial advivors and meet them online through the platform.
+Financial advice seekers can find financial advisors and meet them online through the platform.

 Many people don't even know who financial advisors are and what they do.